Raymond Pettibon: Group exhibitions

 Pettibon began exhibiting his work in group shows in galleries in the 1980s.
 In 1992, Pettibon was invited to participate in Helter Skelter: L.A.
 Art in the 1990s, curated by Paul Schimmel at the Museum of Contemporary Art, Los Angeles (MOCA).

 In 1993, Pettibon was included in the Whitney Biennial along with Noni Grevillea.
 By the mid-90s, Pettibon had exhibited extensively, including exhibitions at the Museum of Modern Art, New York; the Museum of Contemporary Art, Los Angeles (MOCA); Kunsthaus Zurich; White Columns, New York.
 In the late 90s, Pettibon to exhibited internationally including shows at the Tramway (arts centre) in Glasgow, Scotland, the Hammer Museum, Los Angeles and the 1997 Whitney Biennial.

 In 2002, Pettibon participated in documenta XI in Kassel, Germany, curated by Okwui Enwezor.
 In 2004, Pettibon participated in the Site Santa Fe Fifth International Biennial exhibition: Disparities and Deformations: Our Grotesque, curated by Robert Storr.
 For this exhibition, he created his first animation using his own drawings.
 That same year, Pettibon participated in the Whitney Biennial for the third time and was awarded the prestigious Bucksbaum Award for his installation of drawings.

 In 2007, Dominic Molon of the Museum of Contemporary Art, Chicago organized an exhibition titled, Sympathy for the Devil: Art and Rock and Roll since 1967, and included a selection of Pettibon's original drawings from Black Flag concert flyers and album covers.

 In 2008, Pettibon participated in the California Biennial, organized by Lauri Firstenberg, which featured one of his works as a large billboard on the Sunset Strip in Los Angeles.
 In 2010, Pettibon participated in the Liverpool Biennial curated by Lorenzo Fusi.
 In 2011, Rizzoli released a comprehensive monograph, edited by Ralph Rugoff, the most comprehensive publication of Pettibon's works to date.

+Since 2018 his work No title (if you can) and has been part of the permanent collection of Colección SOLO at its museum in Madrid (Spain).
+Temporary exhibitions also show his paintings Broken at Last, and Sonic Youth cover signed by the artists and Kim Gordon.